 “From 2015 to today, we’ve conducted in-depth interviews with over 3,000 women, surveyed over 15,000 and conducted the first-ever nationally (US) representative studies about the specifics of women’s pleasure and touch with over 4,000 more women, ages 18-95 – in partnership with researchers at Indiana University School of Medicine, Indiana University’s School of Public Health and The Kinsey Institute.
 Our research has been peer-reviewed and published.”OMGyes.com

 The truth is many women fake orgasms.
 The time has come for us to be honest with our lovers and say, this is just not doing it for me.
 The patriarchy thinks, that vaginas are just for birthing babies and men’s pleasure.
 But the truth is most men don’t consciously believe this, they would love to be the stud you dream of in your fantasies.
 So, we women need to illuminate the true path of female sexual ecstasy for our lovers and therefore, ourselves.

 Protect her, use protection.
 Don’t be scared of buying condoms, it shows you are taking care of yourself.
 With South Africa’s high HIV/Aids infection rate we just can’t be having sex without condoms.
-A Girl Boss insists on protection.
+A realistic adult insists on protection.
 Unless you and your partner are planning for children of course.

 Wear breathable underwear to prevent yeast infections and its more comfortable, not this tight synthetic fabric nonsense.
 Look at her with a mirror, she’s not a monster whom you’re afraid to make eye contact with.
 But she is powerful and deserves to be adored, just as she is.
 Find a partner who respects her, but don’t forget to respect your vagina first.